Pete-Treemeth-portfolio/.github/profile/README.md

 - Improve my understanding of efficient algorithms and data structures
 - Build more complex and complete software projects
 - Explore new areas such as audio processing and systems programming

+## Projects

+This portfolio currently includes projects created for my Computer, Sound, and Music course.

+## Clipped

+A program related to digital audio processing and waveform manipulation

+## Modem

+A Bell 103-style demodulator that decodes text messages from audio using frequency shift keying.